 uLaw’s IT system allows a prompt reaction and to electronically manage cases concerning their administrative and interactive aspects.
 Other aspects than those proposed by uLaw are the exclusive responsibility of the users concerned.

-When registering on uLaw for an account, user-lawyers certify (i) having subscribed a valid professional insurance policy covering the risks deriving from their lawyer activity, (ii) being validly registered with the relevant Bar Association, (iii) complying with their deontological obligations (including the payment of their contributions, (iv) not being condemned to any deontological sentence.
+When registering on uLaw for an account, user-lawyers and other professionals certify (i) having subscribed a valid professional insurance policy covering the risks deriving from their activity, (ii) being validly registered with the relevant Bar Association or other, if applicable, (iii) complying with their deontological obligations (including the payment of their contributions, (iv) not being condemned to any deontological sentence and (v) respecting alla obligations applicable to their professional activity.
 User-lawyers commit to strictly comply with their deontological obligations when performing their tasks for users.

 User-lawyers are exclusively responsible for the work performed and services rendered to users and agree to indemnify and hold uLaw harmless from any claims from users in relation to the services rendered to said users.